Service Brand Deals Continue To Grow During the Summer

 Service brands’ appeal to both existing and new franchisees continues to grow across the U.S. in all sectors.
 Selling points include a lower cost of entry, fewer employees, no retail storefront, no perishables, a simpler business model, and the ability to work from home.
 Here’s a quick sampling to whet your appetite for expansion opportunities and diversification.
 Visit our Franchise Expansions & Growth News web page for ongoing service brand news.

-Hand & Stone Opens Newest Location in Sterling, Virginia
+Hand & Stone Expands with Newest Spa in Lexington, SC

-Home Clean Heroes Opens New Location in Naperville, Illinois
+Home Clean Heroes Opens New Location in Ft.
+Worth, Texas

 Share this Feature